Siberian cat health care

 We do everything in our power to deliver your kitten in shining good health.
 Even if (as we expect) your kitten appears healthy and has adjusted to your home without any issues, it is still very important to make an appointment and establish your new cat with a veterinarian.
 This will give you the opportunity to ask any questions you may have, and discuss ongoing care.
 Be sure to bring your cat’s medical history (which we sent home with you).

 If your new kitten is acting lethargic, is not eating or drinking, or is showing any other sign of illness, it is important that you contact a veterinarian right away.

-Our kittens receive at least one dose of Capstar and a minimum of four doses of dewormer while in our care.
+Our kittens receive age-appropriate worming, coccidia prevention, and tritrichomonas prevention while in our care.
 While this addresses the most common parasites, your veterinarian will likely recommend a fecal test during your cat’s veterinary exam to evaluate for any additional parasitic concerns.
 It’s a good idea to accept this recommendation and make sure everything is perfect.

 Other veterinarian care recommendations